idevisser/OAPIF-PDOK-INSPIRE/Approach.md

 The approach consisted of the following steps:

-- astablish requirements
+- establish requirements
 - organize a High5 week with stakeholders in the week starting at June 21 2021
-- Choose a data set (Dutch INSPIRE adsresses)
+- Choose a data set (Dutch INSPIRE addresses)
 - start communication on Github
 - report to INSPIRE community
 - organize presentations